 We think big in Middle-Earth and they don’t come any bigger than Azog the Defiler from the Hobbit.
-While the original Azog was created using computer graphics, Azog is played in the movies by Kiwi Manu Bennett.
+While the original Azog was created using computer graphics, The Hobbit white orc actor is Manu Bennett a Kiwi of some stature as you can imagine.
 His performance is subsequently enhanced with motion capture technology (performance capture).
 You can see how this is done in the Weta video at the bottom of this post.

 It has been created by artists from Weta Workshop.
 It is based on the digital original, and you can get some idea of the impact this giant dwarf slayer might have caused as you stand looking up at him.